‘Star Trek: Discovery’: What Do We Know About CBS Show Now?

 — Merric Mebs (@gyfosiquhug) January 29, 2017

-Chris Obi, Shazao Latif, and Mary Chieffo play a trio of Klingons hoping to united the houses of the homeworld although it’s not clear if they will have forehead ridges or smooth heads as in the original Star Trek series, Fuller told Den of Geek.
+Chris Obi, Shazao Latif, and Mary Chieffo play a trio of Klingons hoping to unite the houses of the homeworld although it’s not clear if they will have forehead ridges or smooth heads as in the original Star Trek series, Fuller told Den of Geek.

 “We’re going to try to achieve a new look for Star Trek that is very much Star Trek, but also our interpretation of Star Trek.
 And I love [for] each of the shows I work on to have a distinct aesthetic.”